zli79/Improve-dropout/README.md

 We propose to use multinomial sampling for dropout, i.e., sampling features or neurons according to a multinomial distribution with different probabilities for different features/neurons.
 To exhibit the optimal dropout probabilities, we analyze the shallow learning with multinomial dropout and establish the risk bound for stochastic optimization.
 By minimizing a sampling dependent factor in the risk bound, we obtain a distribution-dependent dropout with sampling probabilities dependent on the second order statistics of the data distribution.
 To tackle the issue of evolving distribution of neurons in deep learning, we propose an effecient adaptive dropout (named evolutional dropout) that computes the sampling probabilities on-the-fly from a mini-batch of examples.

 ## Explanation Source Code
 We conducted experiments based on [CudaConvNet](https://github.com/akrizhevsky/cuda-convnet2), in which we implemented the functionality of improve dropout (sampling from multinomial distribution).
+I will sort out the source and pull it into this repository.

+## Concacts
+If you have any questions, suggestions, please feel free to send email to zhe-li-1 at uiowa.edu!